prakhar1989/hugo-blog/_posts/2014-02-27-a-few-git-tricks.markdown

 ### git extras

 [Git Extras](https://github.com/visionmedia/git-extras) is a set of very useful git utilities that was developed by the extremely prolific node hacker - TJ Holowaychuk.
-My personal favorite include `git summary` which gives a great summary of how long the project has been active along with author contributions and `git effort` which gives a very cool heatmap around what files have been worked on the most.
+My personal favorite include `git summary` which gives a great summary of how long the project has been active along with author contributions and `git effort` which gives a very cool heat-map around what files have been worked on the most.
 Be sure to checkout the project, it'll surely make your git journey even more fun!

 {% highlight bash %}
 $ git summary